-In the 75th D-Day anniversary year, Wessex Archaeology has been commissioned by the New Forest National Park Authority to create 3D reconstructions of the WWII remains at Lepe County Park.
-This work is part of the National Lottery Heritage Fund Landscape Partnerships Scheme titled “Our Past, Our Future”.
+In the 75th D-Day anniversary year, Wessex Archaeology was commissioned by the New Forest National Park Authority to create 3D reconstructions of the WWII remains at Lepe County Park.
+This work was part of the National Lottery Heritage Fund Landscape Partnerships Scheme titled “Our Past, Our Future”.

 The New Forest was heavily used for storage and as a preparation area for the WWII D-Day landings.
 The Lepe site currently contains substantial visible remains of the D-day activities, such as structures for the construction and launching of large concrete caissons, which formed part of the Mulberry harbours used during the Allied invasion of Normandy.
 It also includes remains relating to the embarkation of men, vehicles and supplies, such as beach hardening mats, dolphins which relate to the pier head used for loading ships, and a water tower base.

 These internationally-significant structures relating to the D-Day preparations are under threat due to coastal erosion and the ravages of time.

 The project utilised existing data relating to the D-Day remains on the foreshore at Lepe to create digital and physical interpretations of the site, in both its current form and how it looked in 1944.

 These interpretations will be used as a basis for a series of dissemination projects to fulfil the vision to ‘ensure the New Forest’s distinctive landscape survives through future change and modern-day pressures.’

 Phase 1 of the project has included capturing and presenting the remains in virtual 3D, showing how they look on the site today.
 This phase of the project aimed to not only preserve the remains in 3D but make them more widely accessible and raise awareness of this fascinating and important site.